TWUOnline/course-materials/instructor-guide.md

 ✔️ Add a syllabus: You will need to change the dates in the syllabus, make sure it is a pdf version, get approval from the department chair, and upload it to Moodle on the Course Introduction tab.

 ✔️ Add a welcome message: Add an Announcement forum at the bottom of the Course Introduction page. to welcome your new students, tell them about yourself and how to reach you (e.g. email), and perhaps share an encouraging Bible verse or what interests you about this course.
-If you feel up to it, add a video welcome message!
+This could be the first connection point with your learners to welcome them to Trinity's online learning community.
+Consider adding a personal welcome video, or photo of yourself!
+It may go a long way to ease students' anxieties and motivate them to succeed in your course.

+✔️ Edit the Schedule tab in Moodle.
+Although you may have a detailed schedule in your syllabus, you may want to use this editable page that details key information for each week, including:
+- key resources students need to read/watch;
+- important ungraded learning activities that will help them complete an assignment;
+- information on which activities to complete before/after a Learning Lab session.

 ✔️ Check the course materials: You may notice that this fully developed online course has a lot of material, including videos, unit writing, and external links.
 If possible, please check for broken links and send a message to our online team (elearning@twu.ca) so we can help you fix any errors.